k-hench/hamlet_radiation/docs/plot_F1.md

          x_dodge = ifelse(popstat == 'dxy',x + .25,x - .25), # shift dxy to the right, fst left
          x_start_dodge = x_dodge - wdh/2,                    # boxplot left border
          x_end_dodge = x_dodge + wdh/2,                      # boxplot right border
          popstat_loc = str_c(popstat,'[',loc,']'))           # parameter X location (for color)
 ```

 At this point, the data is ready for the boxplots.
 But first we are going to prepare the networks of pairwise comparisons.

 For this we create a tibble of the runs with their respective rank.
-Then, we prepare a config table with one row per location, storing the parameters neede for the layout function for the networks.
+Then, we prepare a config table with one row per location, storing the parameters needed for the layout function for the networks.
-We need to define the location, the number of species at the location, the short three letter ID of those species and a wheight parameter that is shifting the comparison label on the link within the networks.
+We need to define the location, the number of species at the location, the short three letter ID of those species and a weight parameter that is shifting the comparison label on the link within the networks.

 Finally, we create one network plot per location.